What Does Brand Storytelling Do?

 Stories Increase Our Likelihood to Purchase Products

 Research from Headstream says that stories have the power to sell us in the moment or in the future.
-The company found that if people love a brand story, 55% are more likely to buy the product in the future, while 15% will buy the product immediately.
+The company found that if people love a brand story, 55% are more likely to buy the product in the future.
+In addition, 15% will buy the product immediately.

-Refinery29, a lifestyle outlet targeting women, uncovered the power of storytelling to increase its subscriber base.
-The company tested a sequential storytelling ad campaign to one customer segment, while another was targeted with traditional ‘subscribe’ ads.
+Refinery29 is another example.
+They are a lifestyle outlet targeting women.
+They uncovered the power of storytelling to increase its subscriber base.
+The company tested a sequential storytelling ad campaign to one customer segment.
+While another was targeted with traditional ‘subscribe’ ads.

-In the storytelling ads, Refinery29 first told its story, then provided product information, and last invited people to subscribe.
+In the storytelling ads, Refinery29 first told its story.
+Then provided product information and last invited people to subscribe.
 Over a 12-day period, the sequential storytelling ads blew the traditional ads out of the water.
-Refinery29 reported an 87% increase in people visiting the landing page from the storytelling ads and a 56% increase in subscription rates.
+Refinery29 reported an 87% increase in people visiting the landing page from the storytelling ads.
+In addition, they reported a 56% increase in subscription rates.

 How to Implement a Storytelling Strategy

-1. Brand Character- Successful stories tend to have a protagonist.
-Therefore, integrating a brand character into your marketing strategy is a great place to start as it helps to boost shares and engagement.
-For example, Compare the Market enjoyed an 80% jump in internet traffic thanks to the TV ad introduction of meerkat Aleksandr Orlov.
+Successful stories tend to have a protagonist.
+Therefore, integrating a brand character into your marketing strategy is a great place to start.
+It helps to boost shares and engagement.
+For example, Compare the Market.
+They enjoyed an 80% jump in internet traffic.
+It was thanks to the TV ad introduction of meerkat Aleksandr Orlov.

-The return of Go compare’s moustached Italian opera singer, Gio Compario, to TV screen in the UK contributed to a 26% increase in customers looking for quotes.
+Remember the return of Go compare’s moustached Italian opera singer, Gio Compario, to TV screen in the UK?
+That contributed to a 26% increase in customers looking for quotes.
 Insurance revenues rose 17%.
 Another example of a strong brand character in action is Alfac Duck.

 The idea first came to light when an agency creative realised that the brand’s name sounded like a duck’s quack.
-The duck has featured in many ads and now has 784,000 followers on Facebook as well as 65.5 followers on Twitter.
+The duck has featured in many ads.
+The duck now has 784,000 followers on Facebook.
+In addition to 65.5 followers on Twitter.

-According to the company, the Alfac Duck catapulted the brand’s awareness to where 9/10 people in America and Japan recognised the brand.
+According to the company, the Alfac Duck made people more aware of their brand.
+It did this to where 9/10 people in America and Japan had heard of the brand.
 When creating a storytelling marketing strategy for a business, it is important to think about your target audience.

 2. Increasing The Emotional Impact